esbranson/openlaw/README.md

 * ~~United States Code~~: Cornell LII LexCraft was superseded by USLM.
 * ~~California codified statutes~~: Out of date?
 * ~~Colorado Revised Statutes~~: Out of date?

+# License

+Copyright is waived, see the CC0 in the LICENSE file.

 # Caveat emptor